Interested-Deving-1896/kde-eco-website/content/blog/2025-03-24-roopa-sok25-kecolab.md

 **Hey everyone!!**

-Welcome to my mid-season blog.
-I am Roopa Dharshini, a mentee at Season of KDE 2025 for the KEcoLab project.
-In this blog, I will explain my journey towards the Season of KDE mentorship program and my works.
-Let’s start my journey with a small description of the KDE mentorship program.
+Welcome to my blog post.
+I am Roopa Dharshini, a mentee in Season of KDE 2025 for the KEcoLab project.
+In this blog, I will explain my work in the SoK mentorship program.

 ## My Works